Eustaquio122/Arithmetic-Expression-Interpreter/README.md

 Tests
 =======

-To run the tests, go to src and:
+To run the tests, go to /Interpreter and run:

 ```
-> runhaskell tests.hs
+> stack test

 ```